Facundo-Barbera/us-medical-insurance-costs-analysis/README.md

-# Exploratory Data Analysis of U.S. Medical Insurance Costs
+# Data Analysis of U.S. Medical Insurance Costs
 This project,
 provided by Codecademy as part of the Data Science Foundations course, explores a dataset of medical insurance costs for individuals in the U.S.